 Beyond the course-related field activities is a plethora of programs, projects, student-organized conferences, case and business plan competitions, and numerous special events that challenge Berkeley MBA students to put their learning to work right away.

 A wide selection of popular annual conferences — all completely organized and led by students — gives you the opportunity to address top issues in a range of topic areas.
-The conferences include the >play Conference on digital media, the Finance Conference, the Diversity Conference, the Asia Business Conference, and the Women in Leadership Conference.
+The conferences include the >play Conference on digital media, the Asia Business Conference, the Business of Healthcare Conference, the Latin American Business Conference, and the Women in Leadership Conference.

 Hundreds of business and thought leaders visit Haas each year to share their real-world experiences in classes and in special speaking events.